Alaska Hunt Planning: Getting Started

 - Solutions for Meat Cutting: A great resource for hunters who prefer to process their own game at home.
 Covers the main cuts and other information of use to the do-it-yourselfer.
 Contains a special section on making your own jerky and sausages.

-- Take a Closer Look: This ADF&G DVD features over an hour of great video footage designed to assist you in determining the difference between boar and sow bears, along with tips on judging bear sizes.
+- Take a Closer Look: This ADF&G online video features over an hour of great video footage designed to assist you in determining the difference between boar and sow bears, along with tips on judging bear sizes.

 - Wilderness Navigation: Covers the techniques for navigating remote areas.
 A must-have if you need to brush up on your compass navigation and dead reckoning skills.